home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 ## Configuration

 To set up a Broadlink device, click _Configuration_ in the sidebar and click _Integrations_.
-Then click the + icon in the lower right, enter the hostname or IP address of the device and follow the instructions to complete the setup.
+If you see your device there, click _Configure_.
+If not, click the + icon in the lower right, enter the hostname or IP address of the device and follow the instructions to complete the setup.

 ### Entities and subdomains

-Once the device is configured, all the entities will be created automatically.
+There is no more need to set up platforms, except for custom IR/RF switches.
+Once the device is configured, all entities will be created automatically.

 The entities have the same name as the device by default.
 To change the name, icon or entity id, click the entity on the frontend and click the settings icon in the upper right.
 You can also disable the entity there if you don't think it is useful.
-When you're done, click _Update_ to save your changes.
+Don't forget to click _Update_ to save your changes when you're done.

-These entities are divided into three subdomains:
+The entities are divided into three subdomains:

 - [Remote](#remote)
 - [Sensor](#sensor)